atindale/sas-batch-executor/readme.md

 ## Process

 `run_jobs.sas` is executed every day, when the a marker file is created.

-1. Directory list of parms directory which should contain a file for each “flow”
+Directory list of parms directory which should contain a file for each “flow”

-a.
-Job1.mail
+- Job1.mail
-b.
-Job1.run
+- Job1.run

 The `run` parameter file should contain: